Wendy-Wu-WWU/Illustrative-MFCC-and-spectrogram-based-language-classification/README.md

 Class1 :
 1_name1.jpg , 1_name2.jpg , 1_name3.jpg
 and so on
-there the 3 different architecture in training code. the sutaible architecture can be selected Model can be tested in live environment using testor code.
+There the 3 different architecture in training code.
+The sutaible architecture can be selected Model can be tested in live environment using testor code.
 The feature extractor and preprocessing should be same while training and testing..
 Should be changed accordingly.